Gimkhana/Empirical_Analysis_FM/README.md

 - (2) asymmetric shock responses

 **Methodology**
-- Based on EDHEC Risk Institute paper (Hasaj, M. & Sherer, B., 2021; "Covid-19 and Smart-Beta: A Case Study on theRole of Sectors”.
+- Initial reflexion of the project based on EDHEC Risk Institute paper (Hasaj, M. & Sherer, B., 2021; "Covid-19 and Smart-Beta: A Case Study on theRole of Sectors”.
 EDHEC-Risk Institute Working Paper., pp. 1-35.)
-- We compare the performance of the funds to the VIX level during the Covid-19 period on 374 trading days.
+- We analyse the behavior of factors volatility during the Covid-19 period across 374 trading days.
-- MSCI factors funds as a benchmark
+- Tested on MSCI US equity factors (Size, Value, Quality, Momentum, Minimum Volatility) and using S&P 500 as the market aggregate
-- Based on Pagano (2020) COVID-19 timeframe decomposition
+- Used Pagano timeline taxonomy (2020) COVID-19 timeframe decomposition

 **Insights**:
-Analysing five US equity factors (Size, Value, Quality, Momentum, Minimum Volatility) and the S&P 500 Index from November 2019 to December 2021, we found:

 - (1) all factors exhibit significant asymmetric volatility drifts (γ = 0.388-0.554, p < 0.05), with defensive factors showing stronger asymmetry than Value
 - (2) GARCH systematically underpredicts tail volatility by 40-260 basis points during crisis peaks